 Price: Under $1000 | Body: Mahogany | Body Shape: ICR Shape | Color: Artic Dream (ADR), Ice Crimson Red (ICR) | Neck: 3-piece mahogany (set thru) | Fingerboard: Rosewood | Frets: 24 Medium Jumbo | Nut Width: 42 mm | Scale Length: 25.5inch | Neck Pickup: Sterling Ceramic Humbucker | Bridge Pickup: Sterling Ceramic Humbucker | Bridge: Modern Tremolo | Active EQ: No | Gig Bag: Deluxe Sterling Gig Bag | Stock Strings: EB 2221 Regular Slinky |

-Ibanez delivers with a no-frills metal-ready monster.
+Ibanez delivers big with this handsome, metal-ready monster.

 Price: Under $1000 | Body: Poplar burl top with Swamp ash/mahogany | Body Shape: Solid Body | Color: Surreal Black Burst (SKB) | Neck: 3-piece Maple/Bubinga | Fingerboard: Ebony | Frets: 24 Medium Jumbo | Nut Width: 42 mm | Scale Length: 26.5inch | Neck Pickup: DiMarzio Fusion Edge Humbucker | Bridge Pickup: DiMarzio Fusion Edge Humbucker | Bridge: Gibraltar Standard II | Active EQ: No | Gig Bag: Deluxe Sterling Gig Bag | Stock Strings: Stock Strings (.010-.046) |